 For many restaurants, it’s the most wonderful time of the year!
 But the pressure is on too.

 Opening up a new seating area for your restaurant adds a whole new paradigm to your restaurant’s labor, operations, and profit base.
 A successful patio season can have lasting effects, boosting your business year round.
 But the opposite is also true.

 You’re about to be!

 Here are seven tips and tricks to set your patio season up for success.

-First things first, it’s time to prepare the patio.
+First things first, it’s time to prepare your restaurant patio.
 That means washing those rain/snow/sleet-ridden gates and windows, power washing the leaf-stained floor, and inspecting patio seating and equipment.
 Umbrellas stowed over the winter could be in a state of disrepair, meaning you either need to reach out to your beer sponsors for new umbrella swag or make a – costly – visit to the hardware store.

 Either way, you’ve got to ensure your patio has a balance of sun and shade for those who love to bask and those who are sun sensitive.